realmaster42/EverybodyEditsProtocol/README.md

 > The portal rotation.

 `[5] Integer` Portal Id
-> The portal identifier.
+> The portal id.

 `[6] Integer` Portal Target
-> The portal target identifier.
+> The portal target id.

 - For world portal: